Representation of the inverse of a frame multiplier: Inversion of Multipliers by Inverted Symbol [Q1] and Dual Frames

-Note that (\ref{minv}) is {\em not} a constructive approach leading to an implementation for the inversion of $M$.
+\v Note that Equations (\ref{minv1}) and (\ref{minv2}) are {\em not} constructive approaches leading to an implementation for the inversion of $M$.
 For the dual frame $\Psi^\dagger$ (resp. $\Phi^\dagger$) we already had to apply $M^{-1}$.
-For more constructive approaches to the inversion of multipliers see \cite{balsto09new}.
+For more constructive approaches to the inversion of multipliers see the next sections and \cite{balsto09new}.